KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 };
 ```

-Then, we will have to initialize this entity.
-To do this we create an anonymous namespace with a function `create_grid` which returns an `entt::entity` and take in parameter `entity registry`.
+To initialize this entity, create an anonymous namespace with a function, `create_grid`, which returns an `entt::entity` and takes the parameter `entity registry`.

 ```
 //!
 Contains all functions which will be used for logic and factory